• Skip to main content

 For the best flavor, let the sauce sit in the refrigerator overnight to allow time for the flavors to come together.

-This sauce will keep covered in your refrigerator for up to two weeks.
+This sauce will keep, covered, in your refrigerator for up to 2 weeks.

-Flavor variations you might want to try include replacing the pineapple preserves with apricot preserves or replacing the dry mustard with creole or whole grain mustard.
+Flavor variations include replacing the pineapple preserves with apricot preserves or the dry mustard with Creole or whole-grain mustard.

 Jezebel sauce makes a wonderful glaze for ham, pork tenderloin, or roasted chicken.
 Brush on during the last ten minutes of cooking and let the oven do its magic.

-You can reduce the heat in this dish by reducing the amount of horseradish you add.
+You can reduce the heat in this dish by adding less horseradish.

-However, even though it seems like a lot, the amount of horseradish called for in this recipe works perfectly.
-I would encourage you to try it just as it's written.
+Even though it seems like a lot, the amount of horseradish called for in this recipe works perfectly.
+I encourage you to try it just as it’s written.

 Nutritional information is for one cup of sauce.